toshkaexe/new-show-case/README.md

 REST API for a blogging platform.
 The project demonstrates building a production-ready backend with Java 21 + Spring Boot 3.3, featuring full authentication flow, email confirmation, and pagination.

-Originally written in NestJS/TypeScript, then rewritten in Java to demonstrate proficiency with the Spring ecosystem.

 **Swagger UI:** http://localhost:3000/swagger-doc